-A quick stop at Big Tree for wassabi peanuts totally spiraled my shopping plans when I saw everything bagels in their fridge.
-They instantly made me crave breakfast sandwiches so I hit Greenhouse for eggs, bacon and cheese too.
+A quick stop at Big Tree for wasabi peanuts totally spiraled my shopping plans when I saw everything bagels in their fridge.
+They instantly made me crave breakfast sandwiches so I hit Greenhouse to get eggs, bacon, and cheese too.

 Onto Back Street and Tortilleria Feliz, located next to Waruguma.
-This is a great option for both locals and travelers, you can by half or whole rotisserie chicken there for $10 or $20 bz – super easy and tasty meal option.
+This is a great option for both locals and travelers, you can buy a half or whole rotisserie chicken there for $10 or $20 BZD – super easy and tasty meal option.
 Get there early though as by noon they are usually sold out.
-I was happy to learn that they have a ready made $5 salad as well that came with ranch dressing.
-While waiting for my chicken to get done I popped over to Super Buy for a toffee crisp chocolate.
+I was happy to learn that they have a ready-made $5 salad as well that came with ranch dressing.
+While waiting for my chicken to get done I popped over to Super Buy to pick up a toffee crisp chocolate.

-Room was on the 3rd floor with good view of the pool and the sea.
+My room was on the 3rd floor with a good view of the pool and the sea.
 Outside there were a couple of different seating options.
 One with tables (perfect for morning coffee) and the other a hammock and chairs.

-While most rooms have a sea view, the 3rd floor rooftop deck offers an even better a aerial panorama of the neighborhood.
+While most rooms have a sea view, the 3rd-floor rooftop deck offers an even better aerial panorama of the neighborhood.
 It is complete with sun loungers, a few tables with bar stools and a sink.

-Perfect place for seeing the sunrise, sun bathing and watching the sunset.
+This is a perfect place for seeing the sunrise, sunbathing and watching the sunset.
 It was a bit wet during my stay but I am sure when the weather is right it would be a good spot to get to know your neighbors and make friends with some of the other hotel guests over cocktails.

 Below are a few more pictures I shot from the rooftop deck.
 Had it not been so wet, I would have spent more time up there.
-I did enjoy a minute of dock watching and caught the big blue hole Ecologic boat taking divers out for some under water adventure as I was pulling out my camera phone.
+I did enjoy a minute of dock watching and caught the “Big Blue Hole” Ecologic Divers boat taking divers out for some underwater adventure as I was pulling out my camera phone.